rhomobile/rhomobile-docs/docs/en/5.5/guide/welcome.md

 ## RhoConnect
 RhoConnect is a server application that either can be hosted on our system or yours and acts as a seamless bridge for your enterprise data to exist both on your back-end and your mobile device.
 With RhoConnect, you can simultaneously connect your application to many data sources just as easily as you can connect to one data source — including enterprise back-end customer relationship management (CRM) and enterprise resource planning (ERP) systems, web services, databases and much more.

-## Hosted Services
-### Remote Build
-Package apps for all platforms without installing SDKs locally, including iPhone apps from your Windows PC.
-RhoMobile's remote build, formerly known as RhoHub, is a cloud based platform that integrates with RhoStudio to provide seamless local coding and building in the cloud to quickly get you up and running.

-### App Management
-Zebra offers the latest in app management technology with [Zebra AppGallery](https://developer.motorolasolutions.com/docs/DOC-3035), a marketplace and deployment tool designed to help users find, purchase, distribute and maintain apps in an enterprise with one or many mobile devices.
-With AppGallery, developers and enterprises can distribute and maintain their own apps or those acquired from the AppGallery marketplace, simplifying app distribution and maintenance like never before.